FAIR-epigraphy/Inscriptiones_Identifier_Resolver/README.md

   ![null](images/home/csv_file_format.png)

   In the above figure, the column headers of the CSV file are highlighted in orange.
-The first column should be your data source ID (optional).
+The first column is optional, but if included should contain unique identifiers for your data source (to enable easy reintegration with your own dataset).
 In this example, we have used I.Sicily data as the source ID, with the heading 'Id'.
-Other column headers must be in the JSON_Key format provided in the `Trismegistos Matcher API` data sources (see figure below).
-The values in each column must be formatted as a *number*.
+Other column headers must be in the JSON_Key format required by the `Trismegistos Matcher API` data sources (see figure below for a list).
+The values in each column must be formatted as a *number*, without any prefix.
 For testing you can use our sample CSV [I.Sicily example](https://github.com/FAIR-epigraphy/Inscriptiones_Identifier_Resolver/blob/main/sample/template.csv).

   ![null](images/home/tm_api_sources.png)